 Eviction Policies— Evictions are an area where landlords could benefit from the services of professional property management.
 Arlington, TX landlords can legally give a non-paying tenant an unconditional quit notice which gives the tenant a certain amount of days to move out.
 Eviction policies need to carefully follow all state and local laws.
 These policies also need to be clearly laid out in the lease agreement.

 Local libraries and law libraries open to the public are great places to find information for landlords attempting to write their own lease agreements.
 Remember to be aware of federal, state, and local statues surrounding the rights of both tenants and landlords.

 Tenants and Landlords can always negotiate a lease.
 But first you need to know what is necessary and needs to be solidly clear in the document, so rental mistakes aren’t made down the road.
-The safest route to go when preparing a lease is to come into your local Real Property Management Specialist where our in-house legal team has over 30 years preparing leases that are sound and comprehensive.
+The safest route to go when preparing a lease is to come into your local Specialized Property Management Specialist where our in-house legal team has over 30 years preparing leases that are sound and comprehensive.
 We are the expert leader of Arlington, TX property management companies that work with integrity and according to the law.
 We want you to experience the satisfaction of hassle-free property management.
-Learn more about our services at (www.realpropertydfw.com)
+Learn more about our services at (www.specializeddallas.com)